ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Distributed Data**
 The practice of dividing data into smaller chunks and distributing them across multiple computers within a cluster.
 Enables parallel processing for data analysis.

+**Document-based Database**
+A type of NoSQL database that stores each record and its associated data within a single document, allowing flexible indexing, ad hoc queries, and analytics over collections of documents.

+**ETL Process**
+The Extract, Transform, and Load process for data integration involves extracting data from various sources, transforming it into a usable format, and loading it into a repository.

 **Executive Summary**
 Usually occurring at the beginning of a research paper, this section summarizes the important parts of the paper, including its key findings.